sushantkurund/Celebal-Internship/week6/Readme.md

 ---

 # How to Run

-1. Clone this repository.
+1. Clone the repository.
-2. Place `archive.zip` inside the project directory.
+2. Place `archive.zip` in the project directory.
 3. Open the notebook in Google Colab or Jupyter Notebook.
-4. Run all cells sequentially.
+4. Run all the cells sequentially.

 ---

 # Author

 **Sushant Kurund**